All About DevCamp

-We will bring every economist’s favorite game to life as a Holochain app!
-The heart of this game is a demonstration of consensus-seeking in an eventually consistent environment - a crucial part of building any decentralized application!
+We brought every economist’s favorite game to life as a Holochain app!
+The heart of the game is a demonstration of consensus-seeking in an eventually consistent environment - a crucial part of building any decentralized application!

-Of course, we’ll also cover all the other essential building blocks of a Holochain application, with little adjustments to make it more fun and cool!
+We also covered all the other essential building blocks of a Holochain application, with little adjustments to make it more fun and cool.

 - Rust (backend)

 How does it work?